HudZah/SmartShot/README.md

 # SmartShot

 ## Introduction
 SmartShot automates the task of organizing and renaming screenshots in a specified folder on macOS.
-It uses image analysis to intelligently rename screenshots based on their content.
+It uses the built-in Automater app to auto-detect when new screenshots are taken and runs a script to rename them.

 ## Setup Instructions